 In fact, we learn that Martha gave up her own dreams and pursuits to settle down on a farm and be a housewife, which is why her father hates Jonathan Kent (John Schneider).

 There's nothing wrong with choosing to be a housewife, which is what Martha did.
 But there was also nothing wrong with her wanting to pursue a life outside the farm.
 Jonathan makes her feel guilty about it (even though he tries not to) and you can't help but begin to think Martha's father was right about him, that he would selfishly hold this brilliant and beautiful woman back from being all that she could be.

 Sadly, in later seasons, Martha doesn't fulfill her potential, even after Jonathan's death.
 So maybe it wasn't Jonathan after all but Martha holding herself back.

 Martha was a woman torn between wanting to be out there in the world and wanting to be a mother and a wife.
 She wanted it all and somehow managed to have it all.

 That's actually pretty amazing for a female character.

 Last but not least, the finale of Season 1 seemed to be a precursor for all the crap I would hate about the show, such as Lana being a passive aggressive asshole about Clarks' secret, which she was not entitled to know.

-After this moment, everything Clark does becomes about and revolves around Lana, no matter how much she mistreats him like a juvenile asshole.
+After this moment, everything Clark does becomes about and revolves around Lana, no matter how much she mistreats him.
 The dark storm seemed to be a forewarning, an omen of the evil version of Lana to come.

 Stay tuned for my Season 2 review and thanks for reading.